 Online Bill Payment FAQs

 A: You can pay virtually any business or individual with a mailing address within the United States and Puerto Rico.
-For example, you can pay utilities, cable bills, or credit cards, or individuals such as a landlord, babysitter, or relative.
+For example, you can pay utilities, cable bills, credit cards, or individuals such as a landlord, babysitter, or relative.

 A: The first step is to add a payee, the person or company you wish to pay.
-Here’s how easy it is:

-- Log into your account and click the Online Bill Payment link.
+- Log in to your account and click the Online Bill Payment link.

 - Click the Add a Payee button on your home page dashboard.